 Upon receiving your crab legs, first and foremost, place the crab in your refrigerator to thaw overnight (8-12 hours).
 The next day, it will be ready to reheat and prepare.

 Cooking king crab legs isn’t difficult, and they only takes a few minutes to prepare.
 The way you choose to cook your king crab will depend on the taste that you want to achieve.
-Below we’ve listed some of the more popular ways to cook king crab, from boiling to grilling.
+Below we’ve listed some of the more popular ways to cook king crab.

 Most of these recipes are very simple — three drops of hot sauce in butter is often all you need to draw out the wonderful taste of fresh king crab!
 And, most require a reheat time of just 5-10 minutes.
 Much more than that, and you risk your crab becoming overcooked.
 If you’re adding your crab to a stew or soup, you’ll only need to put it in for the last 5 minutes of the cooking process.